ScaffoldMC/ScaffoldMC/README.md

 of use often have unappealing user interfaces, are platform dependent, and/or are paid.

-ScaffoldHost aims to be **the most integrated server panel for Minecraft**.
+ScaffoldMC aims to be **the most integrated server panel for Minecraft**.
 It intends to go beyond generic server management, providing easy mod management, one-click loader installation, and more - bringing the seamless experience of third-party client launchers to the server.